Electronic Money Institution (EMI) – License, Definition, Software

 Considering the rapid growth of digitalization and the evolution of the finance industry to meet up with this growth, it can be said for sure that electronic money institutions are here to stay.

 If you want to generate revenue as quickly as possible instead of spending months or years on a new project, let’s guide you through building a payment processing system based on the SDK.finance Platform.
-With our payment software you can build a digital wallet, a neobank, a payment acceptance system or a money transfer service.
+With our payment software, you can build a digital wallet, a neobank, a payment acceptance system or a money transfer service.

 Neobank software that scales with you